sahadnk72/sahadnk72.github.io/_posts/2016-02-20-business-manager.md

 5. Complete the request and reload the page.

-It adds the new email address bypassing the verification process.
+It could've added the new email address bypassing the verification process.

 {% highlight text %}